harrisonp1223/harrisonp1223/README.md

 To overview our process, we cleaned the provided data then created a training set.
 We used the fbprophet package in Python to create our forecasting model.
 In our model we treated the two weeks of lockdown affected data as a holiday, and then added seasonality effects for pre-Covid and post-Covid as well.
 We used this method for both predictions.

 We introduced some external data to aid in our exploratory analysis and identify potential trends in our forecasting model.
-We found relevant data on Netflix monthly user engagement in Denmark and commented on the apparent increases in user engagment post_Covid.
+We found relevant data on Netflix monthly user engagement in Denmark and commented on the apparent increases in user engagement post-Covid.
 To further aid our exploratory analysis, we evaluated daily power consumption data in Norway to consider a measure for daily electronic use - possibly correlated with mobile Snapchat usage.